docker/cli/docs/extend/plugins_authorization.md

 `io.WriteFlusher` write pattern used by streaming handlers, where each write is immediately drained to the client and is therefore no longer available for plugin inspection by the time the handler returns.

-> [!NOTE]
-> Plugins that depend on `ResponseBody` inspection for redaction or
-> content-filtering should restrict their policies to endpoints whose
-> response is produced as a single write (typical of REST-style API
-> responses).
-For commands whose responses are streamed or are likely to
-> exceed the buffer through multiple writes, do not rely on `ResponseBody`
-> for security-relevant decisions; perform the filtering in a separate
-> layer in front of the daemon.

 During request/response processing, some authorization flows might need to do additional queries to the Docker daemon.
 To complete such flows,